Streampunk/kelvinadon/README.md

 Each packet has:
 * `key` 16-byte identifier;
 * `length` length of the following value;
-* `value` Array of chunks of data that make up the value of the packet;
+* `value` array of chunks of data that make up the value of the packet;
-* `lengthLength` Number of bytes used to carry the length value;
+* `lengthLength` number of bytes used to carry the length value;
-* `filePos` Absolute file position of this KLV packet in the overall stream;
+* `filePos` absolute file position of this KLV packet in the overall stream;
-* `meta` If the key is recognized, the meta definition of the corresponding data type;
+* `meta` if the key is recognized, the meta definition of the corresponding data type;
-* `detail` Application of the meta definition used to decode the buffer and interpret the data it contains;
+* `detail` application of the meta definition used to decode the buffer and interpret the data it contains;
-* `props` (not shown) For local sets, an array or arrays describing each local tag found in a local set.
+* `props` (not shown) for local sets, an array or arrays describing each local tag found in a local set.

 This application is in its simplest form at this time.
 Further options will be added in the future to make it more flexible.